Ambohimanga Sud

-Ambohimanga Sud (Ambohimanga Atsimo) is a town and commune in Madagascar.
+Ambohimanga Sud (Ambohimanga Atsimo) is a municipality in Madagascar.
 It belongs to the district of Ifanadiana, which is a part of the region Vatovavy.
 The population of the commune was 14,293 in 2018.

 Primary and junior level secondary education are available in town.
 The majority 95% of the population of the commune are farmers.
 The most important crops are rice and beans, while other important agricultural products are coffee and cassava.
 Services provide employment for 5% of the population.

+Rivers

+Ambohimanga Sud is situated at the Manandriana river.